1960 World Series: Game 7

 For the deciding seventh game, Bob Turley, the winning pitcher in Game 2, got the nod for the Yankees against the Pirates' Vern Law, the winning pitcher in Games 1 and 4.

 Turley lasted only one inning plus one batter.
 After retiring the first two batters, Turley walked Bob Skinner, then first baseman Rocky Nelson homered, Pittsburgh's first home run since Bill Mazeroski's in Game 1, to give the Pirates a 2–0 lead.
 Turley was then pulled after giving up a single to Smoky Burgess leading off the second.
 Don Hoak then drew a walk against Bill Stafford, and a bunt single by Mazeroski loaded the bases.
 Stafford appeared to get the Yankees out of trouble after inducing Law to hit into a double play, pitcher to catcher to first.
 But lead-off man Bill Virdon's single to right scored Hoak and Mazeroski and increased the Pirates' lead to 4–0.

 The Yankees got on the board in the fifth on Bill Skowron's lead-off home run, his second of the Series.
 In the sixth, Bobby Richardson led off with a single and Tony Kubek drew a walk.
 Elroy Face relieved Law and got Roger Maris to pop out to Hoak in foul territory, but Mickey Mantle singled to score Richardson.
-Yogi Berra followed with a three-run shot to right that gave the Yankees their first lead, 5–4.
+Face then blew the save when Yogi Berra followed with a three-run shot to right that gave the Yankees their first lead, 5–4.

-The Yankees extended their lead to 7–4 in the eighth.
+The Yankees extended their lead to 7–4 in the eighth with two more runs off Face.
 With two out, Berra walked, and Skowron singled when the Pirates couldn't get a force-out.
 Johnny Blanchard (who had replaced Elston Howard at catcher for game 7) then singled to score Berra, and Clete Boyer doubled to score Skowron.